GRAVEYARD RADIO IS BACK!

 I am so exited to be bring you more details on our first show at waxradioindy.com.
 I got to admit, it took longer than I thought, but it was important to build up the our website and grow it’s tentacles a bit before we get on AIR.
 Plus, I have been real picky about the talent I wanted exclusive content from.
 I’ll be honest, graveyardradio.net wanted the full package.
 I’m proud to say that both my artists featured on this very special first show are just that.
-Both Diablo Syndrome and AZA are incredible DJs and Producers!
+AZA is an incredible DJs and Producer!
 We get pretty deep with both of them in this feature if you read on.
 The show starts this Saturday, June 5th at 6 PM EST. In the first hour we will play my first installment of my unreleased nu-disco 3-part series, West Side Story.
 It will be followed by an exclusive techno mix from rising DJ and Producer, all-over techno star, AZA.
-Then we will be closing out with our main event, another all original mix from the “Man In The Woods” Diablo Syndrome!
-Let give it a peek!

 AZA